Xceptance/xlt-documentation/content/en/load-testing/Manual/040-installation.md

 weight: 40

 description: >
-  How to install XLT and setup agents.
+  How to install XLT and set up agents.
 ---

 ## Hardware and Software Requirements